 “Do I really need a healthcare attorney?
 The Board is simply asking me to answer some questions and provide some documentation.
 Of course, a Board complaint is a big deal, but this part seems harmless/easy enough.
 I will just respond and tell them what happened, right?”
-The reality is that an effective is not as straightforward as it may seem.
+The reality is that an effective response is not as straightforward as it may seem.
 Hiring a healthcare attorney to assist in the preparation of your response to a complaint investigation can improve your chances of resolving the complaint at the investigation stage, incidentally saving you money in the long run.

 With the July 12, 2018 release of its proposed Medicare Physician Fee Schedule for 2019, CMS further opened the door for use and reimbursement of Remote Patient Monitoring (or Remote Physiologic Monitoring, "RPM") services.
 In doing so, CMS recognizes the role that new communications technologies play in increasing patient engagement and reducing unnecessary costs.